 ND Industries makes chemicals for locking and sealing applications for threaded fasteners.
-ND Patch System, which involved applying a proprietary powder coating to threaded fasteners of all sizes and configurations, male or female threads, self-locking and self-sealing, while leaving them fully adjustable, has been removed.
+ND Patch System (Nylon), which involved applying a proprietary powder coating to threaded fasteners of all sizes and configurations, male or female threads, self-locking and self-sealing, while leaving them fully adjustable, has been removed.

-ND Patch powder coating, which was completely dry (powder) and fused to the hot fastener, was not done since May 2007; but I observed powder coating reintroduced during FY 2010 inspection.
+ND Patch (Nylon) powder coating, which was completely dry (powder) and fused to the hot fastener, was not done since May 2007; but I observed powder coating reintroduced during FY 2010 inspection.
+Again, about 2015, powder coating lines are completely removed.
 Anyway, the powder coating system was not included in the original PTI and was operating under Rule 336.1287(d) exemption.

-There are many processes, consisting of twenty-one flow-coating lines, at this plant:
+There are many processes, consisting of twenty-one flow-coating lines (male parts), at this plant:

-- Nylon (ND Patch) powder coating on hot metal surfaces (threaded fasteners) was not done since May 2007; but I observed powder coating reintroduced during FY 2010 inspection. .
-The powder process that was removed and reintroduced was never a part of original or revised PTI. - 2.
-Epoxy lock coating.
+- Nylon (ND Patch) powder coating on hot metal surfaces (threaded fasteners) was not done since May 2007; but I observed powder coating reintroduced during FY 2010 inspection.
+Again, powder coating was removed about 2015.
+The powder process that was removed and reintroduced and removed again was never a part of original or revised PTI. - Epoxy lock coating.
 This is a two-component coating with no VOC.
-The coatings are cured using Ultraviolet (UV) light.

-- 3. Wax coating.
+The coatings are cured using Ultraviolet (UV) light. - Wax coating.
 No VOC in these coatings.
-The coatings are applied to preheated metallic threaded parts and the parts are not cured. - 4.
-Water-based Teflon coating.
+The coatings are applied to preheated metallic threaded parts and the parts are not cured. - Water-based Teflon coating.
 There are five lines.
-The threaded parts are baked in gas fired oven. - 5.
-Solvent-based Microsperes coating.
-The threaded parts cured at 70 degrees Celsius. - 6.
-Solvent-based Vibratite coating.
+The threaded parts are baked in gas fired oven.
+Teflon coating is hardly done. - Solvent-based Microsperes coating.
+The threaded parts cured at 70 degrees Celsius. - Solvent-based Vibratite coating.
 The parts are cured.
-Usage is about 5 gallons of coatings per month. - 7.
+Usage is about 5 gallons of coatings per month.

 Water-based sealant coating.
-The parts are cured. - 8.
+The parts are cured.

 Miscellaneous solvents for purge and clean-up.
-Toluene, a predominant HAP solvent, has been eliminated as a part of settlement to resolve NESHAP / MACT MMMM violation cited in the letter of violation (LOV) dated January 23, 2007.
+Toluene, a predominant HAP solvent, has been eliminated as a part of a Consent Order settlement to resolve NESHAP / MACT MMMM violation cited in the letter of violation (LOV) dated January 23, 2007.
 The violation is resolved via CO AQD No. 19-2008.
-Toluene and Xylene were approved on May 11, 2010, to be included in a coating formulation; but neither should be used for clean up. - 9.
+Toluene and Xylene were approved on May 11, 2010 (Seidel), to be included in a coating formulation; but neither should be used for clean-up.
+Acetone and not toluene is used as clean-up solvent.

 Plastisol coatings, which are based on PVC.
 These coatings contain little or no VOC.
 The coatings are applied on preheated parts.